Home / Driving in Korea

 SUGGESTED AUTO PURCHASE LOCATIONS (not an endorsement, just suggestions)

-As stated above, for a retiree, USFK authorizes retirees to register a vehicle for base access.
+As previously stated USFK authorizes retirees to obtain a vehicle decal for base access.

-If you retire with a SOFA registered vehicle and wish to keep the vehicle, you must have it inspected at Incheon, pass that inspection, and pay the tax on the vehicle from the time it was brought into Korea.
+If you retire from a SOFA status job in Korea with a SOFA registered vehicle and wish to keep the vehicle, you must have it inspected at Incheon, pass that inspection, and pay the tax on the vehicle from the time it was brought into Korea.
 It can be very expensive.
 Once you pass this inspection, and pay the tax, you still have to get it inspected at your local Korea Inspection Station before going to the local Korean DMV to register it.
-After it is registered in Korea, you go to Pass&ID for a base sticker.
-Vehicle Safety Inspections for base registration must be accomplished off-base at a Korean Authorized Inspection Station.
-Korea DMV does not accept a safety inspection from an on-base facility such as the base auto hobby shop or base gas station.

-If you buy a vehicle from another retiree, there are some differences on registering downtown vs on-base.
-One thing that is the same is you must have purchased insurance.
-If you purchase from an individual, you have to go to the Gu DMV office so the seller can de-register the vehicle, and then do a transfer to the buyer.
+If you purchase a vehicle from another retiree the seller must de-register the vehicle and then do a transfer to the buyer.
 The buyer pays for registration fee, taxes, etc.

-Bottom line is: it may not always be the best move to keep your previously SOFA status vehicle.
+Bottom line HINT: it may not always be the best move to keep your previously SOFA status vehicle.
 Purchasing a vehicle after you retire could save money.

 There are some common smart phone navigator apps in Korea, but Waze is a popular one for expats due to it mapping on-base locations.
 It is a smart phone app with all the same type of bells and whistles most NAV Apps have like multiple languages, audio voice and alarm warnings, speed cameras warnings, speed limit and speed trap displays and warnings, allows you to send traffic jam and road construction warnings up for all to see etc. But what makes Waze stand out from the others is its complete mapping of all military installations in Korea.
 You want to know where building 4305 is on Yongsan?
 Waze will show you!
 Free download.